This is an active project

 According, efforts on the Auditor Reporting project have been structured in a coordinated manner that leverages the depth and breadth of IAASB resources.
 It is in this regard that the project Task Force will be aided by a number of subcommittees that will take key roles in analysis of issues and options on specific topics, each chaired by a Task Force member.

-At its March 2012 meeting, the IAASB discussed the scope and timing of the project to revise ISA 700, Forming an Opinion and Reporting on Financial Statements, and related other ISAs.
+At its March 2012 meeting, the IAASB discussed the scope and timing of the project to revise International Standard on Auditing (ISA) 700, Forming an Opinion and Reporting on Financial Statements, and related other ISAs.
 The IAASB reaffirmed its commitment to this project as its highest priority over its 2012–2014 strategic period.

 The IAASB considered a number of recommendations from the Auditor Reporting Task Force, including:

 - Proposals requiring auditors to include auditor commentary in their reports.
 Amongst other matters, the Task Force was asked to further refine proposed requirements relating to the criteria for, and content of, auditor commentary, and develop a proposed objective for auditor commentary.
 In addition, it was noted that the relationship between auditor commentary and Emphasis of Matter and Other Matter paragraphs will need to be clarified.